Ips pini

-Adult identification
+Morphology

-Adult I. pini beetles are relatively small, ranging from three to five millimeters in length.
-However, some individuals can grow up to six millimeters.
+Adult Ips pini beetles range from three to five mm in length, though some individual beetles can grow up to six mm.
 A notable structural feature of these beetles is their elytral declivity, which is distinctively concave and equipped with spines at the terminal end.
 Additionally, pine engravers have a predominantly dark coloration, displaying varying shades of brown and black.